The role of the health services manager

 Often referred to as soft skills, interpersonal skills rely on your emotional intelligence to influence others.
 They include leadership skills, relationship skills and the capacity to help others or delegate tasks to them.

-You may use these skills to collaborate with other medical services managers, support your team through challenging times, or maximise the effort of volunteers.
+You may use these skills to collaborate with other medical services managers, support your team through challenging times, or maximise volunteers' efforts.

 When she was acting manager of Bega Valley Health Services, Vickye Coffey oversaw the annual volunteers’ day at Southern NSW Local Health District.
 Like many healthcare and welfare services at capacity, volunteers play a vital role here as auxiliary workers, patient support, pastoral care and transport drivers.
 Coffey was keen to remind them that they are valuable members of the team.